hindu-comm/mail_stream_indology/2017/05/A_Cumulative_Supplem/13__Walter_Slaje.md

-Since the NWS is almost limitlessly expandable, it is only a matter of raising funds for completing it in a
+Since the NWS is almost limitlessly expandable, it is only a matter of raising funds for completing it in a truly satisfying manner.
+Everybody, who is interested in expanding it further, is cordially invited to come up with feasible ideas for fundraising.
-​truly ​
-satisfying manner.
-Everybody, who is interested in expanding it further, is cordially invited to
-​come up with feasible ideas for fundraising.

 > From your reference to Oliver Hellwig's 2009 Wörterbuch der mittelalterlichen indischen Alchemie with as specific topic "Mineralogy"